stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pdfencryptiondetails/get_permissions/_index.md

 ## PdfEncryptionDetails.get_Permissions method

 Specifies the operations that are allowed to a user on an encrypted PDF document.
-The default value is DisallowAll.
+The default value is **DisallowAll**.